aask1357/fastenhancer/README.md

 </table>
 <p><sup>a</sup> Evaluated using the official checkpoint.<br>
 <sup>b</sup> Trained using the official training code.
 Not streamable because of input normalization and griffin-lim.
 Thus, RTFs are not reported.<br>
 <sup>c</sup> To make the model streamable, input normalization and griffin-lim are removed.
-Trained following the experimental setup of FastEnhancer.<br>
+Trained following the experimental setup of FastEnhancer (same loss function, same optimizer, etc. Only differences are the model architectures).<br>
-<sup>d</sup> Re-implemented and trained following the experimental setup of FastEnhancer for a fair comparison.</p>
+<sup>d</sup> Re-implemented and trained following the experimental setup of FastEnhancer (same loss function, same optimizer, etc. Only differences are the model architectures).</p>

 ## DNS-Challenge 16kHz
 * Trained using DNS-Challenge-3 wideband training dataset.